Relapse prevention: General prevention theories

 Some theorists, including Katie Witkiewitz and G. Alan Marlatt, borrowing ideas from systems theory, conceptualize relapse as a multidimensional, complex system.
 Such a nonlinear dynamical system is believed to be able to best predict the data witnessed, which commonly includes cases where small changes introduced into the equation seem to have large effects.
 The model also introduces concepts of self-organization, feedback loops, timing/context effects, and the interplay between tonic and phasic processes.

-Rami Jumnoodoo and Dr. Patrick Coyne, in London UK, have been working with National Health Service users and carers over the past ten years to transfer RP theory into the field of adult mental health.
-The uniqueness of the model is the sustainment of change by developing service users and carers as 'experts' - following RP as an educational process and graduating as Relapse Prevention Practitioners.
+Rami Jumnoodoo and Patrick Coyne, in London UK, have been working with National Health Service users and carers over the past ten years to transfer RP theory into the field of adult mental health.
+The uniqueness of the model is the sustainment of change by developing service users and carers as 'experts' – following RP as an educational process and graduating as Relapse Prevention Practitioners.
 The work has won many national awards, been presented at many conferences, and has resulted in many publications.

 Terence Gorski MA has developed the CENAPS (Center for Applied Science) model for relapse prevention including Relapse Prevention Counseling (Gorski, Counseling For Relapse Prevention, 1983) and a system for certification of Relapse Prevention Specialists (CRPS).

+Substance use disorder

+Relapse prevention is a specific intervention modality in the treatment of substance use disorder that focuses on developing skills and cognitive-behavioral techniques to help patients and their clinicians identify and manage situations that increase the risk of relapse.
+These situations can include both internal experiences, such as automatic thoughts related to substance use, and external cues, like people or places that are associated with substance use.
+In the relapse prevention model, patients and clinicians work together to develop strategies that target these high-risk situations, using both cognitive and behavioral techniques.
+By increasing coping skills and confidence, patients learn to handle challenging situations without turning to alcohol. or drugs, thus increasing their self-efficacy.

 Depression

-For the prevention of relapse in Major Depressive Disorder, several approaches and intervention programs have been proposed.
-Mindfulness-based Cognitive Therapy is commonly used and was found to be effective in preventing relapse especially in patients with more pronounced residual symptoms.
-Another approach often used in patients who wish to taper down antidepressant medication is Preventive Cognitive Therapy, an 8-weeks lasting psychological intervention program delivered in individual or group sessions that focuses on changing dysfunctional attitudes, enhancing memories of positive experiences and helping patients to develop personal relapse prevention strategies.
-Preventive Cognitive Therapy has been found to be equally effective in preventing a return of depressive symptoms as antidepressant medication use alone in the long-term treatment of Major Depressive Disorder.
+For the prevention of relapse in major depressive disorder, several approaches and intervention programs have been proposed.
+Mindfulness-based cognitive therapy is commonly used and was found to be effective in preventing relapse, especially in patients with more pronounced residual symptoms.
+Another approach often used in patients who wish to taper down antidepressant medication is preventive cognitive therapy, an 8-week psychological intervention program delivered in individual or group sessions that focuses on changing dysfunctional attitudes, enhancing memories of positive experiences and helping patients to develop personal relapse prevention strategies.
+Preventive cognitive therapy has been found to be equally effective in preventing a return of depressive symptoms as antidepressant medication use alone in the long-term treatment of major depressive disorder.
 In combination with pharmaceuticals, it was found to be even more effective than antidepressant use alone.